CapricanDRJ/HadesStarCommunityData/docs/corp/ec62b01fc96adc2a7b7ac4077438e5153eeefc94740fab8309dcb6613e3a7f48/index.md

 ```
 Have fun and love bacon.
 Everyone is welcome.
-Weekly white stars if we lose amd every two weeks if we win.
-No discord required.
+Weekly white stars if w
+e lose amd every two weeks if we win.
+No discord required.}
 ```
 ### Whitestar Bonus ✅